 - A. Remove the storage cup from the sonde, keeping the black probe guard on. - B. Obtain the barometric pressure from the lab barometer.
 Refer to the "Non-Vented Depth Calibration Sheet" to determine the Depth Offset.
-This sheet can be found either at the front of the calibration log book or on the wall in the lab. - C. Click on the <Instruments and Sensors> tab at the top of the screen.
+This sheet can be found either at the front of the calibration logbook, on the wall in the lab, or in the YSI EXO manual. - C. Click on the <Instruments and Sensors> tab at the top of the screen.
 Under the "Overall SmartQC Score" heading, scroll down to the "Depth Sensor" box.
-Click on the box. - D. Under the "Depth Settings" change the offset to the offset obtained in step B. - E. Click the <Apply Sensor Settings> button.
-Click <Yes> when the 1st dialog box opens up and click <OK> on the 2nd. - F. Click on the "Calibration" heading at the top of the screen.
+Click on the box. - D. Under the "Depth Settings" change the offset to the offset obtained in step B. - E. Click the $\leq$ Apply Sensor Settings $\geq$ button.
+Click $\leq$ Yes $\geq$ when the 1st dialog box opens up and click $\leq$ OK $\geq$ on the 2nd. - F. Click on the "Calibration" heading at the top of the screen.
 Under the "Select Parameter to Calibrate" heading, scroll down to the Depth box and hit the small arrow to the left of the box.
 Another box will appear below the Depth box.
 Click on the <Calibrate> button.
-The calibration box will appear. - G. When "Data Stability" reads "Stable" click the <Apply> button on the bottom right of the screen. - H. Click <Complete Calibration> on the next screen.
-Click <Exit> on the next screen. - I. Record the Depth offset and circle Y that it was calibrated on the calibration log sheet.
+The calibration box will appear. - G. When "Data Stability" reads "Stable" click the <Apply> button on the bottom right of the screen. - H. Click < Complete Calibration > on the next screen.
+Click < Exit > on the next screen. - I. Record the Depth offset and the pre-calibration and post-calibration depth readings on the calibration log sheet.